Radio broadcast assistant

 - support the production team

-- 'drive the desk' for some pre-recorded or live programmes
+- operate studio equipment for some pre-recorded or live programmes

-- contribute to the creative input of a show, for example writing cues and updating scripts
+- contribute to the creative input of a show, such as writing cues and updating scripts

 - liaise with publicity departments about programme trailers and competition prizes

-- update the programme or station website, ensuring that the on-air and online content are the same.
+- update the programme or station website, as well as any social media profiles, ensuring that the on-air and online content are consistent.

 You may also be able to: